 Finding your login credentials to log in later

-Towards the top of the WP Sandbox dashboard, go to the Advanced tab and you’ll notice a box with your WordPress login credentials.
+Towards the top of the jurassic.ninja dashboard you’ll notice a box with your WordPress login credentials.
 If you’re using the WordPress test site for a few minutes there’s no reason to remember the credentials.
 But if you’re planning to come back to your WordPress test site in the future, make sure to save the credentials for future use.

 Moving your WordPress test site to your web hosting